About me

 I served as the Register’s chief politics photographer, focused on coverage of the 2020 Iowa Caucuses, from January 2019 – February 2020.

-I am a proud graduate of Iowa State University’s Greenlee School of Journalism and Communication.
-I spend my free time perfecting my Instagram account and I spend my vacation time camping and backpacking across the United States.
+I am an Iowa native and proud graduate of Iowa State University’s Greenlee School of Journalism and Communication.
+I spend my free time perfecting my Instagram account, my Saturdays cheering for the Cyclones and my vacation time finding excuses to be outside.